Rating: 8.6/10 (view ratings)

 Developed in partnership with SolarPro Magazine.

-Ryan has been working hard to update the course materials and will also be joined by solar design expert Randy Batchelor, P.E.
-During the guided session which begins this week, both Ryan and Randy will be in the course answering questions on the discussion board and reviewing project work you submit.
-If you really want to dive in and do a full megawatt design of your own, for your own project you can and they will review it for you and help you along the way.
+The course materials have been recently updated to reflect ongoing changes in this dynamic topic.
+During the instructor-led session, both Ryan and Randy will be in the course answering questions on the discussion board and reviewing project work you submit.
+If you really want to dive in and do a full megawatt design of your own you can.
+You can even use a real world project and they will review it for you and help you along the way.

 After the guided session is over, you will continue to have access to all of the course materials for a full year and can complete the course on your own pace.
 When you have completed all of the assignments you will be able to print a certificate of completion with CEUs for self reporting.